 Remember, take your time, be patient and chances are real good that you can fix your amp yourself by finding and replacing the bad tube.
 It kills us to see someone who has shipped their amp back to us...and all it needed was a simple tube replacement!
-If you must send back your amp, unplug the power cord, speaker and reverb cables then remove the chassis from the cabinet by unscrewing the four mounting bolts on top.
-The chassis then slides back like a drawer and comes out.
+If you must send back your amp, remove the chassis from the cabinet by unscrewing the four mounting bolts on the bottom top.
+The chassis then slides back like a drawer and comes out from the back.
 Remove the big power tubes and mark them according to their location from left to right 1, 2 etc. They need to be wrapped separately with plenty of wadded up newspaper around them and put in a smaller box within the larger carton.
+Remove the Rectifier tubes and wrap them also.
+You can leave the preamp tubes in or remove them and wrap them separately being sure to label their location.
+(See Tube Task Chart.)

 To wrap the chassis, use plenty of tightly wadded up newspaper so there is at least six inches of "crush space" between the chassis and the cardboard box.
 Bubble wrap also works well, but please DON'T use styrene peanuts - they will shift during transit and get lodged inside your electronics as well as allowing your amp to end up at the bottom of the box unprotected and possibly damaged.

 Pre-amp tubes don't normally wear out as a rule.
 Therefore, it is not a good idea to change them just for the sake of changing them.
 If there isn't a problem - don't fix it.
 If there is no result from your substitutions, it may be possible that you have more than one problematic tube.
 Though rare, this does happen and though it makes the troubleshooting process a little more intimidating, it is still possible to cure the problem yourself.

 NOTE: It is normal to hear a slight metallic ringing sound when tapping on the preamp tubes.
-As long as the tube does not break into oscillation or start crackling or any other form of bizzare noise, it is considered normal and functional.
+As long as the tube does not break into oscillation or start crackling or any other form of bizarre noise, it is considered normal and functional.

-BIAS ADJUSTMENT: part of a continuing series
+BIAS ADJUSTMENT: (Part of a continuing series)

-An Article written by Randall Smith
+An Article written by Randall Smith that we thought you might find interesting.